Martin Lukov: Lokomotiv Plovdiv

 On 12 June 2018, Lukov signed with Lokomotiv Plovdiv for three years.

 Levski Sofia

 In July 2025, he joined Levski Sofia, signing a contract until the summer of 2027.

 International career

-In 2013 Lukov played for the Bulgarian Amateur national team - South-East Bulgaria, in the UEFA Regions' Cup.
+In 2013, Lukov played for the Bulgarian amateur national team, the South-East Bulgaria team, in the UEFA Regions' Cup.

-In the beginning of 2017 he received a call up for Bulgaria, but didn't join the team due to injury.
+In early 2017, he received a call up for Bulgaria, but didn't join the team due to injury.
 Lukov earned his first cap on 11 October 2020, in the 0–2 away loss against Finland in a UEFA Nations League match.